openwhyd/openwhyd/README.md

 Whenever you want to start the Docker processes after shutting them down (step 7), run `docker-compose up` again from the `openwhyd` folder where you had cloned the repository (step 3).

 Whenever you just want to restart Openwhyd while the Docker processes are still running, run `docker-compose restart web` from a shell terminal.

+Whenever you want to know what Docker processes are currently running: run `docker-compose ps`.

 ### Setup (manual)